-When the handle is raised it puts the height close to 18″.
-As for the dispensing area clearance, the maximum height of the cup you can use is 5″, if you pull out the drip tray, it gives you a little more leeway and a cup with a max height of 7″ will fit easily.
+So basically, it’s pretty much mid-sized.
+When the handle is raised, it puts the height close to 18″.
+As for the dispensing area clearance, the maximum height of the cup you can use is 5.25″, if you pull out the drip tray, it gives you a little more leeway and a cup with a max height of 7″ will fit easily.

-In addition to the unit itself, a user guide, a sampler bonus pack of 12 K-Cup coffee pods and a water filter kit comes in tow.
-The manufacturer’s stated warranty: Limited One Year
+In addition to the unit itself, a user guide, a sampler bonus pack of 12 K-Cup coffee pods and a water filter kit comes in tow (I elaborate more on this in the section Are the K60 and K65 the Same?)
+Both have a manufacturer’s stated one year warranty.

 I wasn’t able to locate the user manual on Amazon (that tends to be the case more so for older models like this one) but I did manage to find it at a site called Cross Country Cafe.
 That’s a good place to find the older Keurig manuals, if you happen to be missing the guide with your brewer (as can happen from time to time).

 - One-touch operation with 3 brew sizes, 6, 8, and 10 oz.

 - The water reservoir is backlit and removable for easy refilling